Christina Cran is a Good Ideas alumni, working on her Good Idea, Wee Seeds: “Planting the seeds of mindfulness & meditation into mini minds.”

 Fear of rejection, of not making it through.
 Fear that it’s really a rubbish idea.
 Fear that it’s a really great idea – then what?!
 Fear of what’ll happen if I get through, what will we have to do?
 Fear.
 It’s always fear.

 But there’s not time to waste now.
-It’s the night before submissions are due for the Good Ideas Academy.
+It’s the night before submissions are due for the Good Ideas programme.
 Cutting it fine, then, but with a PR business, a house renovation and a 4 year-old to look after, I’d simply not found the time to sit down and fill in the entry form.
 I may have been tardy in my submission but the idea had been brewing in my head for months.
 Teaching my child mindfulness and meditation and seeing the benefits in him, and our relationship, had promoted me to think what if this was more widely available?
 What if, I’d tell myself, what if?
-But then life would get in the way and I’d put my dream aside, Life was more pressing: work and cooking and child-care and shopping and writing press releases to attend to.
+But then life would get in the way and I’d put my dream aside.
+Life was more pressing: work and cooking and child-care and shopping and writing press releases to attend to.

 The problem was though that I’d had a vision of something and now I so desperately wanted it to exist in the world.
 How I was going to make that happen though, this was the problem I pondered on an almost daily basis.
-Then I spotted the flyer for the Good Ideas Academy while in The Melting Pot one day and of course instantly pinned the reality of my dreams on it.
+Then I spotted the flyer for the Good Ideas while in The Melting Pot one day and of course instantly pinned the reality of my dreams on it.
 No wonder I was scared to press send.

 So finally, wine in hand, log fire burnt to its ashes, I pressed send and went to bed.
 I waited a week, refreshing my emails almost every minute.